-Instead, I routed two pairs of the Helix amp’s subwoofer output into an Audio Control EQL graphic equalizer with subsonic filter.
+After installing the Helix system, I routed two pairs of the Helix amp’s subwoofer output into an Audio Control EQL graphic equalizer with subsonic filter.
 The EQL accepts the speaker-level input, shapes the signal according to my settings, and then outputs line-level signals for my Rockford Fosgate T500X1BR Power 500-watt monoblock amplifier.
-I chose this amp because of its small size and forced ventilation.
 I’m using a Rockford Fosgate Punch P3SD4-10 10-inch shallow-mount subwoofer since one of my goals is to keep my spare tire and still have room for my other electronics.
 This subwoofer limits the amp to 330W RMS and works in an enclosure as small as 0.4 cubic feet.
 I may eventually upgrade to a T1S1-10, but so far I’m completely satisfied with the P3SD4-10.
 I use a PLC2 Remote Punch Level Control to fine-tune the subwoofer levels from the driver’s seat.
 It’s mounted just inches from the parking brake handle and is usually set to just 35%, leaving plenty of room to provide much more bass, if desired.
 I’ve shared a photo at the bottom of this page.

 The box itself is unique, mostly because it’s more than just a box.
 I wanted everything to be concealed beneath the removable floor in the trunk.
 “Everything” includes the subwoofer, power distribution and regulation, amplifiers, ham radio, and a pure sine-wave voltage inverter.
 On top of that, I wanted it to be easily removable in case I ever decide to autocross or track the car.
 So I made a full panel with integrated sub box and quick-connections for the electrical parts.
 The 3.75″ tall box has ~0.52 cubic feet remaining with the subwoofer mounted.
 I used Acousta-Stuf polyfill to fake more volume.
 The 68-lb panel can be lifted to reach the spare tire and whatever is left of the storage area; or it can be removed altogether.
 Getting the carpet applied evenly was my greatest challenge.
 It’s not perfect, but I think it turned out well.
 NOTE: the “dimple” in the subwoofer is by design and NOT a result of contact with the spare tire mounting hardware.